Julinium/pmmp-scraper/README.md

 # Scraping a different website ?
 This won't probably work out of the box.
 Because scraping depends on the target website technology and replies ...

+# How to use ?
+1. Clone the repo, extract and cd...
+2. Setup your settings in .env file.
+3. Run crony/worker.sh --level debug --links crawl --found ignore Please refer to app/setting.py for more info about the args.
+4. Optionally, setup a cron job to run the script periodically.